Vadlusk/collecshare/README.md

 ## Users
 The following endpoints represent full CRUD functionality of users.
 They return either a user object or message that the action was successful.
-User objects are returned in the following format:
+User objects are always returned in the following format:
 ```
 {
-  "id": int,
   "uid": string,
   "username": string,
   "photo_url": string,